WowSuchRicky/CS739/hw2/server/write_buffer_optimization.md

   requires generating unique numbers (even IP address wouldn't suffice, because you could have multiple clients from the same machine).
 Instead, the server will commit all changes from all clients when a single commit is received.

+TODO:
+ - (done) basic process working
+ - (done) add fsync to fuse client; should just call commit
+ - change reads so that on each read, the write buffer on server will be scanned; if any changes to the specific to-be-read file are found, apply them in memory and return it
+ - utilize writever3 thingy so that a client will know to resend everything in it's buffer if server crashed